Data-Science-for-Linguists-2019/Class-Plaza/README.md

-# Class-Plaza
+# Class Plaza

-A shared space for our class.
-Everyone has push access.
+A public, **collaborative repo** where everyone has push access.
+No need to fork!
+Pull and push directly.